mtpham017/hackathon2023sase/README.md

-# Virtual Kitchen Helper (SHAHUL)
+# Virtual Kitchen Helper (SHA'MO)

-Welcome to Virtual Kitchen Helper SHAHUL, your digital kitchen assistant for identifying ingredients, sharing nutritional facts, recommending recipes, and assisting you in planning meals wisely.
+Welcome to Virtual Kitchen Helper SHA'MO, your digital kitchen assistant for identifying ingredients, sharing nutritional facts, recommending recipes, and assisting you in planning meals wisely.

 ## Table of Contents
 - [Getting Started](#getting-started)